jamesmacwhite/ddwrt-adbp-to-privoxy/README.md

 <img src="http://abload.de/img/filterlistsexeqj.jpg" alt="DD-WRT Privoxy web interface configuration page" width="50%" />

-6. Click `Save` followed by `Apply Settings`
+Click `Save` followed by `Apply Settings`

-Wait a bit (approx. 5 minutes) - now Privoxy should be restarted including your AdblockPlus Filters and Actions.
+Wait a bit (approx. 5 minutes) - now Privoxy should be restarted including your Adblock Plus Filters and Actions.
 You can verify this under [http://config.privoxy.org/show-status] (you can only access this page if you're using Privoxy).

 It should look similar to this: